 Crabgrass is among the most stubborn of all lawn weeds, as it can come back with a vengeance year after year if the lawn isn’t treated properly.

-Known for its “crab-like” appearance (i.e., growth close to the ground with a central stem and blades that resemble the legs of the crustacean), crabgrass seeds tend to germinate in the spring months unbeknownst to many property owners.
-Then, during the summer months when the days become hot and dry, crabgrass plants can really grow to take over what appears to be an otherwise healthy lawn.
+Known for its “crab-like” appearance (i.e., growth close to the ground with a central stem and blades resembling the crustacean legs), crabgrass seeds tend to germinate in the spring months, unbeknownst to many property owners.
+Then, during the summer months, when the days become hot and dry, crabgrass plants can really grow to take over what appears to be an otherwise healthy lawn.

 Crabgrass will eventually die in the fall months when temperatures don’t favor its growth any longer, but often not before laying down plenty of weed seeds that are likely to restart the infestation all over again in the spring.

-The good news is that if you know what to do, it’s fairly easy to prevent crabgrass and other broadleaf weeds from overtaking your lawn.
-In this post, we’ll take a closer look at how to identify, prevent and kill the crabgrass plant.
+If you know what to do, preventing crabgrass from overtaking your lawn is pretty straightforward.
+In this post, we’ll take a closer look at how to identify, prevent, and kill the crabgrass plant.

 What is the lifecycle of Crabgrass?